 The domain object mainly represents reverse DNS delegations.
 It can also be used to represent Top Level Domain (TLD) and other forward domain registrations.
 However, the information about forward domain names is for reference only.
 It has no effect on operations and may not be complete or authoritative.
-The RIPE Whois Database is not the same as the domain name registries run by the country code Top Level Domain (ccTLD) administrators of Europe and surrounding areas.
+The RIPE Database is not the same as the domain name registries run by the country code Top Level Domain (ccTLD) administrators.
 The IANA ccTLD Database provides a full list of the ccTLD administrators.
 [17].
 You should contact these for authoritative information on forward domains.

 You should write the domain name in fully qualified format, without a trailing dot.
+If included, the trailing dot is removed before the query is actioned.
+In this case a warning message will be reported in the data returned by the server.